LineFlowDP/LineFlowDP/README.md

 # This is a repository for "LineFlowDP: A Deep Learning-Based Two-Phase Approach for Line-Level Defect Prediction"

-Preparation of "README.md" file referenced from DeepLineDP[github](https://github.com/awsm-research/DeepLineDP), Thanks!🥰🥰🥰
+Preparation of "README.md" file referenced from DeepLineDP at this [github](https://github.com/awsm-research/DeepLineDP), Thanks!🥰🥰🥰

 ## Environment Configuration